keycloak/keycloak-quickstarts/service-nodejs/README.md

 1. Open a terminal and navigate to the root directory of this quickstart.

-2. The following shows the command to run the quickstart:
+2. The following shows the commands to run the quickstart:

    ````
-   npm install
+   npm install # install dependencies
-   node app
+   npm start # start the app
    ````

 Access the Quickstart